CLARE CONSERVATION DISTRICT

 per item

-American Elm (Ulmus americana) is a stately, fast-growing native hardwood once iconic across the eastern and midwestern landscapes of North America.
-Known for its graceful vase-shaped crown and deeply furrowed bark, this species brings shade, structure, and resilience to parks, streetscapes, and restoration sites.
+American Elm (Ulmus americana) is a fast-growing native hardwood once iconic across the eastern and midwestern landscapes of North America.
+Known for its graceful vase-shaped crown and deeply furrowed bark.
 Its serrated leaves turn golden yellow in autumn, and its early spring flowers support native pollinators before leaf-out.

-Historically beloved for its towering form and adaptability, American Elm is now making a comeback thanks to disease-resistant selections and renewed interest in native canopy trees.
+Note: these trees are NOT claimed to be disease-resistant selections.
 It thrives in moist, well-drained soils but tolerates a wide range of conditions, including urban stressors and seasonal flooding.
-Reaching heights of 60 to 80 feet, it provides critical habitat for birds and insects, while its root system stabilizes streambanks and riparian zones.
+Reaching heights of 60 to 80 feet, it provides habitat for birds and insects, while its root system stabilizes streambanks and riparian zones.

 • Facebook